cp-algorithms/cp-algorithms/src/data_structures/segment_tree.md

 In its simplest application of this technique we store the elements in sorted order.
 In more complex versions the elements are not stored in lists, but more advanced data structures (sets, maps, ...).
-But all this methods have the common factor, that each vertex requires linear memory (i.e. proportional to the length of the corresponding segment).
+But all these methods have the common factor, that each vertex requires linear memory (i.e. proportional to the length of the corresponding segment).

 The first natural question, when considering these Segment Trees, is about memory consumption.
 Intuitively this might look like $O(n^2)$ memory, but it turns out that the complete tree will only need $O(n \log n)$ memory.